aidanq06/Trackify/README.md

 2. Download the Trackify source code ZIP package from the latest release.
 3. Extract the ZIP package to a desired location on your computer.
 4. Ensure that the extracted folder contains all the necessary files as seen in the [GitHub repository](https://github.com/xIntensity9/FBLA-22-23/).
 5. Run the `run.bat` file.
+6. All necessary packages will be installed.
-6. Once the setup is complete, you can start using Trackify to track student involvement in your school.
+7. Once the setup is complete, you can start using Trackify to track student involvement in your school.

 **Note:**
 - It is essential to have a stable internet connection for Trackify to function properly.